slowernews/hamster-system/README.md

 ###// Organize your workflow

 ===
-####Actions:
+####Actions and briefings:

 - in GTD, undivisible tasks are called actions.
+A list of actions is called briefing.

-Actions are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).
+- actions and briefings are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).

 - if you need to detail an action: **( )**